The Existential Dilemma of Black Anti-Racism

 In case you haven’t guessed, I’m not a special victim in this.
 It is an American problem I inherit as a citizen.
 So I do my part as a citizen, just as I did over the issue of the War in Iraq.
 Moreover, my particular background gives me particular insights.
 So while I have ideas and values that may overlap with enlightenment liberalism, multiculturalism, conservatism or libertarianism I’m not the one swept up in the popular partisan movement, and I’m certainly not here to celebrate Juneteenth or have a moment of silence for Shaquanda Cotton.
 In other frightening and self-important words, I’m here because I’m a moral agent and because solving the problems of race are philosophically interesting.

 There is a great irony in this work which has to do with the presumptions that racial stereotypes have based upon the complexion of the objectified person.
 If one is a ‘minority’, then one should presumably be grateful for any boot pressure lifted off the collective neck of the oppressed class which defines you.
-Maya Angelou made a memorable notation on what she called the problem of the rescued.
+Toni Morrison made a memorable notation on what she called the problem of the rescued.

 The problem of internalizing the master's tongue is the problem of the rescued.
 Unlike the problems of survivors who may be lucky, fated, etc. the rescued have the problem of debt.
 If the rescuer gives you back your life, he shares in that life.
 But if as in Friday's case, if the rescuer saves your life by taking you away from the dangers, the complications, the confusion of home, he may very well expect the debt to be paid in full.' -- Toni Morrison, 1992

 Morrison makes an error in the identification of the nature of the save.
 Africans who speak English are not rescued from anything.
 Language itself is not a cage and enforces no ideology.
 Just mere yelling the word ‘freedom’ does not make one free.
-Slavers where not afraid to say the word within earshot of their captives.
+Slavers were not afraid to say the word within earshot of their captives.
 She is correct about the nature of debt, but even so, she misrepresents in a zero-sum scenario the mutual benefits of the resolution of debts.
 It’s good for everyone involved to be free and clear of the tethers and ropes of guides and guided at the higher ground to be achieved.
 Indeed there is something greater than ethnic nationalism at stake when we manage to mutually pledge to each other our lives, our fortunes and our sacred honor.

 Liberty is Non Zero Sum